 4. Box

-Box is a cloud-based document management system that offers a secure and scalable solution for businesses needing efficient file management software.
+Box is a cloud-based document management system that provides a secure, scalable solution for businesses seeking efficient file management.
 With its cloud storage system, Box ensures that all documents are stored safely while providing easy access for collaboration.

 Key features of Box: